samarabbas/temporal-documentation-legacy/docs/07_goclient/04_execute_activity.md

 ## ExecuteActivity call

-The first parameter in the call is the required `cadence.Context` object.
-This type is a copy of `context.Context` with the `Done()` method returning `cadence.Channel` instead of the native Go `chan`.
+The first parameter in the call is the required `workflow.Context` object.
+This type is a copy of `context.Context` with the `Done()` method returning `workflow.Channel` instead of the native Go `chan`.

 The second parameter is the function that we registered as an activity function.
 This parameter can also be a string representing the fully qualified name of the activity function.
 The benefit of passing